VlaicuAndreiDanielo/Implementations/README.md

 - Implemented using pointers and dynamic memory allocation.
 - Efficient operations for insertion, deletion, and traversal.
 - No usage of STL, ensuring a deep understanding of data structure mechanics.
+- Additionally, a few extra functionalities have been added.